 Wearable Medical Technology in Schools - The Role of the School Nurse

 It is the position of the National Association of School Nurses (NASN) that the registered professional school nurse (hereinafter referred to as school nurse) be involved in planning the care for students with wearable medical technology in the school setting.
-In addition, the school nurse should lead the development of written policies and procedures that focus on safe and effective use of wearable medical technology in schools, including raising concerns over inadequate Wi-Fi capabilities and complying with Health Insurance Portability and Accountability Act of 1996 (HIPPA) and Family Education Rights and Privacy Act (FERPA).
+In addition, the school nurse should lead the development of written policies and procedures that focus on safe and effective use of wearable medical technology in schools, including raising concerns over inadequate Wi-Fi capabilities and complying with Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Family Education Rights and Privacy Act (FERPA).

 Many students who attend school have special healthcare needs.
 According to the Child and Adolescent Health Measurement Initiative (2016), up to 19.4% of children have chronic health conditions.
 Students with healthcare needs may use multiple types of medical technologies.
 As more students with chronic conditions enter school systems each year, school personnel must be aware of factors that help promote and support academic success for those students.
 These factors may include wearable medical technology to manage their healthcare needs.

 Wearable medical technology refers to devices that attach to the body to treat or monitor physiological conditions with remote or wireless technology (Insights Association, 2015).
 Wearable devices are worn externally, while implantable devices are surgically placed.
 Types of technology that students use, ways they can be used, and instructions for use change rapidly due to advances in technology.

 Some examples of wearable and implantable medical technology include-- but are not limited to --

 - Insulin pumps and continuous glucose monitoring systems,

 - Seizure sensors and vagus nerve stimulators,